 Now add a huge THWACK of that yummy red curry paste and saute until it too is extremely fragrant, just a minute or two.

 Add chopped vine-ripened tomato then saute until softened, 1-2 minutes.
 Again, you can really use any kind of tomato you have on hand.

-Next, pour in lite coconut milk, drained/rinsed canned chickpeas, coconut sugar, and a drizzle of gluten free Tamari (or soy sauce, though the dish will not be GF if using standard soy sauce) then simmer for 8 minutes, stirring occasionally.
+Next, pour in coconut milk, drained/rinsed canned chickpeas, coconut sugar, and a drizzle of gluten free Tamari (or soy sauce, though the dish will not be GF if using standard soy sauce) then simmer for 8 minutes, stirring occasionally.